 Year-round, guests in the Lake Mendota Room can look west and enjoy a scene of the Lake Mendota shoreline toward the UW-Madison campus.
 A second large window offers a pillowed window seat overlooking the front garden.
 The privacy of this room is accentuated by its own staircase off the back parlor.
 Guests will enjoy a queen-size bed, gas fireplace, and private bath featuring a shower with body sprays.

 Madison, WI (MSN-Dane County Regional) 5 miles

 When exiting the airport, follow International Lane.
 At the stoplight take a left onto Packers Avenue.
 Packers Avenue will eventually become Gorham Street.
 Travel Gorham Street to North Livingston Street and turn right.
 North Livingston Street is the next street for a right turn after the traffic light on Paterson Street.
 The Livingston Inn is at the corner of East Gorham and North Livingston Streets.

-Air conditioning, Alarm clock, In-room internet, Desk, Fireplace, Hairdryer, Internet Service, Satellite/Cable TV, TV, Wi-Fi
+Air conditioning, Alarm clock, Desk, Fireplace, Hairdryer, Radio, Satellite/Cable TV, TV, Wi-Fi, Wired internet

 Peggy and Dave Furlan